Skip to content

 }

-The problem: Although assigning a single byte might be atomic, there is no synchronization guarantee between the two operations of "writing flags first, then writing counter."
+Problem: Although assigning a single byte might be atomic, there is no synchronization guarantee between the "write flags, then write counter" operations.

-The solution: Use a single atomic variable as a synchronization point, or wrap the entire struct with an atomic type.
+Solution: Use a single atomic variable as a synchronization point, or wrap the entire struct in an atomic.

 Pitfall 2: Ignoring Compile-Time Optimization